unitystation/unitystation/README.md

 6. Submit a pull request

 > **Warning**
-> Unitystation's requires an SSD to run.
+> The Unitystation editor project greatly prefers a SSD, so it is recommended to have an SSD when developing

 > **Note**
-> The first-time import process will generally take around 1 hour and 30 minutes approximately to generate a local library.
+> The first-time import process will take a while , depending on your system configuration it could take 15 minutes to an hour, subsequent launches of the project should take a max a minute

 ## LICENSE